 The transitional year residency program is well integrated with Hurley’s other graduate medical education programs.
-To provide optimal exposure to a variety of medical disciplines, the Transitional Year residency program includes inpatient, outpatient, emergency medicine and critical care rotations in internal medicine, pediatrics and obstetrics/gynecology.
+To provide optimal exposure to a variety of medical disciplines, the Transitional Year residency program includes inpatient, outpatient, emergency medicine and critical care rotations in internal medicine and pediatrics.
 In order to meet requirements of specialty residency training programs, a broad range of electives are also available to residents.

 Transitional Year Residency Roadmap

 |Coronary Care (1)||Intensive Care (1.5)|

 |Electives (4)||Internal Medicine (3.5)|